 These will usually have a professional staff to care for your pet.
 They will be experienced in what pets like and need.
 Remember to check with them prior to taking your pet to one about their requirements on vaccinations and how they handle feeding your pet, and if your pet needs medication or special food, how they handle this.
 Also, check about bringing your pets favorite toys.

 Homeowners are often surprised to learn that their homeowners insurance policy has special exclusions, restriction and insurance limits regarding pets.

-Policies may exclude certain types or breeds of pets, especially those that have a higher of risk of biting or injuring people.
+Policies may exclude certain types or breeds of pets, especially those that have a higher risk of biting or injuring people.
 Other policies may exclude all pets or require a rider be added to the policy to cover the pet.

-Checking with insurance agent about your coverage for liability and medical expense limitations should be done before any open houses or prospective buyers set foot into your home.
+Checking with your insurance agent about your coverage for liability and medical expense limitations should be done before any open houses or prospective buyers set foot into your home.